x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-124-in-exchange-online.md

 :::image type="content" source="../../media/delivery-management-specific-senders.png" alt-text="The Delivery management screen on which specific internal members of the organization are chosen as senders":::

 7. Click on the text box.
-The list of senders to choose are displayed.
+The list of senders are displayed.

 :::image type="content" source="../../media/list-of-senders-on-dm-screen.png" alt-text="The screen on which a sender is chosen to be added to the group":::

-- Choose a sender from the list.
+- Choose senders from the list.

 8. Click **Save changes**.